 For example if an article makes you feel sad then it shows that the writer has used something to produce these specific effects on the readers.

 Develop Critical Thinking

 Whatever the rhetorical analysis topics you are going through, the end goal of writing a rhetorical analysis is always to highlight the impacts on the audience.
 So, develop critical questions in your mind.
-Follow our tips and exercises for critical thinking for analytical writing here.
+Follow our tips and exercises for

 Try to analyze the strategies a writer is using to grab the attention of the readers in order to achieve targeted aims.
 Rhetorical analysis terms and questions can easily be found online.
 Several universities publish such questions on their websites for the students to cherish their critical thinking.